chocomint-727/project-microship/README.md

 # Each of Our Contributions to the Project
 Raaid:
-Made tests for the command line and the Flask app
+-Made tests for the command line and the Flask app

-Made the ‘About’ page
+-Made the ‘About’ page

-Removed NSFW genres from the genre select menu and prevented them from appearing in the randomize function Helped in the making of the functions in datasource Worked on CIDER for each deliverable
+-Removed NSFW genres from the genre select menu and prevented them from appearing in the randomize function

+-Helped in the making of the functions in datasource

+-Worked on CIDER for each deliverable

 Christian:

-Made the search feature
+-Made the search feature

-Made the filtering function and pop ups
+-Made the filtering function and pop ups

-Created the home page and individual show page
+-Created the home page and individual show page

-Worked on search page
+-Worked on search page

-CSS, design direction
+-CSS, design direction

-Worked with buttons and site navigation
+-Worked with buttons and site navigation

 Matthew: I worked on the following for this project:
 -Tests for the command line and flask app

 -The “Random” functionality

 -The “About” page

--Detailing inclusivity problems and coming up with ideas to address them in our CIDER analyses -Worked on creating the database
+-Detailing inclusivity problems and coming up with ideas to address them in our CIDER analyses

+-Worked on creating the database

 -Did some miscellaneous HTML and CSS work

 Omar:
-Made Rankings page/feature
+-Made Rankings page/feature

-Made Guide page
+-Made Guide page

-Recolored all pages to follow a consistent color scheme Worked on refactoring some functions (e.g. Search function) Made blurring image feature to blur NSFW genre artworks Made/refactored some tests, particularly for Flask app Worked on the front-end design for all pages
+-Recolored all pages to follow a consistent color scheme

+-Worked on refactoring some functions (e.g. Search function)

+-Made blurring image feature to blur NSFW genre artworks

+-Made/refactored some tests, particularly for Flask app

+-Worked on the front-end design for all pages

-Worked on other features on the back-end
+-Worked on other features on the back-end

 # Changes Made for the Final Project

-New Features [maybe do tests for them?
-If we are not doing tests maybe we shouldn’t mention new features altogether] A fully functional and user-customizable Rankings page.
+## New Features-Tests were written for these new features
+-A fully functional and user-customizable Rankings page.
-Genre blacklisting & searching through the search functionality.
+-Genre blacklisting & searching through the search functionality.

 ## Front End Design Improvements
 -Users expressed that they thought the purple color scheme was not compatible with the pink background.
 To address this, we recolored every element to follow a more laid-back red color-scheme.
 Therefore, every CSS file was modified.